gabrielcor/node-redescape-EscapeRoomSupplier/Flows/Get UPC State Sliders/readme.md

 The rest of the flow is pretty straightforward and you don't have to modify it unless you want specific behavior for the dashboard.

-Basically what it does is:
+* Basically what it does is:

-Connect to the "tick" event so that every second is invoked Set the http request to the target URL we set up on initialization Call the API on the UPC device and get the JSON Convert the JSON to an object
+1) Connect to the "tick" event so that every second is invoked.
+2) Set the http request to the target URL we set up on initialization.
+3) Call the API on the UPC device and get the JSON.
+4) Convert the JSON to an object.
-Parse the JSON and send it to display in the dashboard.
+5) Parse the JSON and send it to display in the dashboard.

 ![View on dashboard](https://github.com/gabrielcor/node-redescape-EscapeRoomSupplier/blob/develop_Rodrigo/Documentation/screenshots/GetSlider2.png)